(last update: Sep 20, 2023)

 And trails/roads

-The ordering below is roughly north-to-south.
+Orderings below are roughly north-to-south.

 Ventana Wilderness